Planning to spend the Christmas season in London? Keep reading to find out the top Christmas things to do in London for 2023.

 Returning for its sixth consecutive Christmas at the Old Vic Theatre, Charles Dickens’s A Christmas Carol is the classic story of Ebenezer Scrooge as he is visited by the three ghosts of Christmas.

 At the Old Vic this year you’ll be able to see Jack Thorne’s critically- acclaimed adaption of the classic Christmas story.
-Mike Bartlett and August Wilson are confirmed to star in 2022.
+Emmy Award-winner Christopher Eccleston is confirmed to star in 2023.
+It’s one of the biggest Christmas events in London.

-Previews of a Christmas Carol begin on 12 November, with the official opening scheduled for 23rd November.
-Performances will run until 18th January 2023 making it one of the best things to do after Christmas in London.
+Performances will run from 11th November 2023 until 6th January 2024 making it one of the best things to do after Christmas in London.
 Get your tickets here.

 Go Ice Skating at Somerset House